Setting Up Utilities in Grapevine, TX

 Internet FAQ

-Fiber optic internet offers the fastest speeds in Grapevine, with providers like AT&T and Frontier delivering multi-gigabit connections.
-Fiber provides symmetrical upload and download speeds, making it ideal for households with multiple users or remote workers.
+Fiber optic internet offers the fastest speeds in Grapevine, with providers like AT&T and Frontier delivering speeds up to 5 Gbps.
+Fiber provides symmetrical upload and download speeds and is ideal for households with multiple users.

-Yes, satellite providers like Viasat and HughesNet offer coverage throughout Grapevine, including rural locations.
-T-Mobile Home Internet's fixed wireless service may also be available where cellular coverage exists, providing alternatives to traditional wired connections.
+Yes, satellite providers like Viasat and HughesNet offer coverage throughout the Grapevine area regardless of location.
+T-Mobile Home Internet's fixed wireless service may also be available where cellular coverage exists.

 Natural gas service in Grapevine

 Natural gas service in Grapevine is provided exclusively by Atmos Energy, as Texas has not deregulated natural gas utilities.
-Many Grapevine homes use natural gas for heating, water heaters, and cooking appliances, though approximately 61% of Texas homes rely on electricity as their primary heat source.
-To set up service or for inquiries, contact Atmos Energy at 888-286-6700 or visit atmosenergy.com.
+Approximately 61% of Grapevine homes utilize natural gas, commonly for heating, water heaters, and cooking appliances.
+Not all homes are gas-equipped, so verify your new residence’s setup before moving.
+Contact Atmos Energy at 888-286-6700 or visit atmosenergy.com to arrange service.

 Common questions about utilities in Grapevine